-Since you can enroll in a Fall payment plan before the University has posted tuition, fees, housing, and dining charges to the student account, you may need to estimate your payment plan budget in the early months.
+Since you can enroll in a payment plan before the University has posted tuition, fees, housing, and dining charges to the student account for the given semester, you may need to estimate your payment plan budget in the early months.
 Later, once charges are posted to the student account, the payment plan will switch from the "budget" phase to the "actual" phase, and we will periodically rebalance your payment plan to match the student account balance.
 So whether you initially budgeted too much or too little, UVAPay will automatically correct your remaining installment amounts to avoid overpayment or underpayment.
 For example, if the charges on your student account decrease because you dropped some classes, the payment plan balance will also decrease during the monthly rebalancing process.
 Automatic rebalancing makes sure your student account balance will be paid in full by the end of the payment plan period.

 Here's how it works:

 Before you have actual charges posted to your student account, you will build an budget of your payment plan in UVAPay using the tuition estimator (housed within the enrollment form) or the cost of attendance information, and you will be asked to provide information about other credits you anticipate will apply to your student account.
 These tools will assist you in estimating the "out-of-pocket costs" you will need to pay over the course of your payment plan period.
 During this budget phase, monthly installment amounts are based on your estimated balance, divided by the number of installments remaining in the payment plan.
 Need to make changes to your budgeted amounts?
 Call or email SFS.
 Or just wait until after charges post and we automatically adjust your budgeted balance.